UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-model-fitting.md

 Fortunately, R will almost certainly be able to fit the model you are interested in, either using functions in the `stats` package (which comes with R), a library which implements your model in R code, or a library which calls a more specialised modelling language.
 The [CRAN task views](https://cran.r-project.org/web/views/) are a good place to start if your preferred modelling approach isn't included in base R.

-In this episode we will very briefly discuss fitting linear models in R.  The aim of this episiode is to give a flavour of how to fit a statistical model in R, and to point you to further resources.
+In this episode we will very briefly discuss fitting linear models in R.  The aim of this episode is to give a flavour of how to fit a statistical model in R, and to point you to further resources.
 The episode is based on modelling section of [R for Data Science, by Grolemund and Wickham](http://r4ds.had.co.nz/).
 For a more statistical and in-depth treatment, see, e.g. Linear Models with R, by Faraway.